WitcherD/dosney-demo/README.md

 ## Implementation details

-Full article is here []
+Read introductory article on [Toptal Blog]

 Let’s dive deep into the code.
-All we need is just to run 2 pulumi projects:
+All we need to do is to run 2 pulumi projects:

 * First `pulumi/aws-infra` to create k8s cluster
 * Then `pulumi/k8s-infra` to install everything we want to k8s.